 Consult with an Experienced Lawyer at Our Firm

-At Samuelson Hause & Samuelson, LLP, our lawyers are competent, knowledgeable, and dedicated to helping you with all aspects of your divorce.
+At Samuelson Hause PLLC, our lawyers are competent, knowledgeable, and dedicated to helping you with all aspects of your divorce.
 We are very familiar with handling collaborative divorces in New York and can evaluate your case to determine whether this may be a viable option for you and your spouse.